GreatTaiwo/DSA-Case-Study-1/README.md

 ## Data Sources

-The primary source of the data used was from Amazon product pages, it includes:
+The primary source of the data used was 'Amazon case study Microsoft Excel Worksheet' from Amazon product pages, it includes:
 - Product details: name, category, price, discount, and ratings
 - Customer engagement: user reviews, titles, and content
-- Each row represents a unique product, with aggregated reviewer data, stored as comma-separated values Total Records: 1,465 rows
+- Each row represents a unique product, with aggregated reviewer data, stored as comma-separated values
+  - Total Records: 1,465 rows
-TotalFields: 16 columns
+  - TotalFields: 16 columns

 ## Tools Used
 Ms Excel for Data cleaning and analysis [Download here](https://www.microsoft.com/en-us/microsoft-365/excel)

+## Data Cleaning and Preparation
+1. Opening